 2.390 Putty ― A highly pigmented stiff plastic material which is applied by a knife and which normally hardens on air-drying chemical curing or stoving.

-2.391 Radiant Heat Drying ― See ‘infra-red drying’.
+2.391 Radiant Heat Drying ― See ‘infra-red drying’

 2.392 Rain Spotting ― The particular case of water spotting caused by rain ( see ‘water spotting’ ).